Wednesday, 30 March 2016

 At this stage, add the crumbled khoya, stir well and boil for another 2-3 minutes.

-Transfer to a serving bowl, bring to room temperature.
+Transfer to a serving bowl, bring to the room temperature.
 Refrigerate for 2-3 hours before serving.

-Please note, the reason why I use both sugar and condensed milk in a sweet dish is that given my taste bud, i felt sugar not only adds sweetness but enhances the taste of a sweet dish.
+Please note, the reason why I used both sugar and condensed milk in this sweet dish is that given my taste bud, i felt sugar not only adds sweetness but enhances the taste of a sweet dish.
 Condensed milk alone cannot do that.
-It is my view off course.

 SWEET POTATO MALPUA

-With Holi around, I kept curries aside and wished to share with you all some homemade sweets and shakes.... essentially Indian.
+With the occasion of Holi around, I kept the curries aside and wished to share with you all some homemade sweets and shakes.... essentially Indian.
 In our family, we do not play Holi, but I keep some special prayer for my Laddu Gopal [younger avatar of Lord Krishna].
-It is a very auspicious and fun filled day for us, the whole of India gets more colourful.
+It is a an auspicious and fun filled day for us, India gets more colourful.
 Lord Krishna started playing Holi with his lady love Radha and the rest of India follow the tradition till date.

-Holi is also about celebrating spring.
-The beautiful colours of nature during this period is brought alive ..... we play with colours with our loved ones.
+Holi is also about celebrating the spring.
+The beautiful colours of nature during this period is brought alive ..... we play with the colours with our loved ones.
 My wish to visit two places during Holi is yet to be fulfilled....
 Vrindavan and Shantiniketan.
-The former celebrates Krishna's love for Radha and the later colours of spring.
+The former celebrates Krishna's love for Radha and the later, colours of spring.

 WHAT IS SWEET POTATO MALPUA OR RANGA ALOOR MALPOA?

 It is a little tweaked version of the popular Indian pancake, eggless.
 Many homes dunk it in sugar syrup before serving, my family does not!
 This variant of doing it with sweet potatoes is not common.
-We usually prepare a lot of sweets with sweet potatoes.
+We usually prepare a couple of sweet meats / snacks / pithe with sweet potatoes.
 I thought let me try malpua with sweet potatoes, hence this.
 The sweet potato malpua I prepared are perfect for your dessert cravings, just indulge guilt free, we are not having it everyday.
 Let us enjoy doing together SWEET POTATO MALPUA.

 INGREDIENTS : [for the malpua]